-

 Is expropriation of real estate possible?

 The right to property is enshrined as a fundamental right in the Swiss Federal Constitution.
 Real estate expropriation may nevertheless occur in exceptional cases, e.g. for infrastructure works that are in the interest of the Confederation or of a considerable part of the country, as well as for other purposes of public interest recognized by a federal law.
-In such case, expropriation may, however, only be carried out to the extent necessary to achieve the aim pursued (proportionality) and subject to full compensation.
+In such cases, expropriation may, however, only be carried out to the extent necessary to achieve the aim pursued (proportionality) and subject to full compensation.

 Is it possible to create mortgages over real estate and how are these protected and enforced?

-The enforcement of the mortgage is carried out by the Debt collection and Bankruptcy Office, which is responsible for realizing the real estate at the request of the creditor, if the debtor of the mortgaged debt does not meet its obligations.
+The enforcement of the mortgage is carried out through the Debt collection and Bankruptcy Office, which is responsible for realizing the real estate at the request of the creditor, if the debtor of the mortgaged debt does not meet its obligations.

 Are there material registration costs associated with the creation of mortgages over real estate?

-The costs associated with the creation of mortgages comprise notary fees and land register emoluments, both of which are different in each canton, but which generally consist of a percentage of the mortgage amount.
+The costs associated with the creation of mortgages comprise notary fees and land register emoluments, both of which are different in each canton, but generally consist of a percentage of the mortgage amount.

 Is it possible to create a trust structure for mortgage security over real estate?